AtanaSoft88/Vessel-Web-Center/README.md

 - Moq
 - NUnit tests
 - Bootstrap
+- Java Script
 - DataTables
 - High Charts - Diagram Implementation
 - Toast messages
 - Dependency Injection

 # Getting started...
-* You have to register a User.
-By default after log/in/out you are given full control and permission of this Application users,roles and actions.
+* You can register a User.
+By default Admin User is seeded at application start.You are given full control and permission of this Application users,roles and actions.You got redirected to Administration area at first.After logout you have opportunity to register as much users as you want.Once you do this you are free to manage all users roles in when you access your administration profile.
+* Default credentials for admin:
+<> Email: admin@abv.bg
+<> Password: admin@admin
-* Most of the Entities are seeded and some of the Vessels already have a Crew capable of doing their first international Voyage!
+* Most of the Entities are seeded and one of the Vessels already have a Crew capable of doing their first international Voyage!
 * If you want more vessels enabled for sailing you have to hire more crew members on board of these vessels.
 * All subsequent users registered need to be given a role or they will be without such.
-* The following roles can be used : Administrator, User-Owner and Ordinary-User.There is a menu where this can be done.
+* The following roles can be used : Administrator, User-Owner and Ordinary-User.There is a menu where this can be done.(In Admin area, logged as Admin)
-* Only first 2 roles can have the big interaction and test the full application potential.The third one only can observe partial information and can not be part of the big deal:)
+* Only first 2 roles can have the big interaction and test the full application potential.The third one can only observe partial information and can not be part of the big deal:)
+* You can set your favourite vessel to sail to her intended destination and observe the sailed distances, as well as the total distance covered by the relevant company vessels.
+You can compare all vessels by their distances and many more statistics.
+* There is a menu where you can get information(statistics) about crew available/unavailable , most visited ports in a table or structured in a graphic by means of using High Charts implementation.Further more you can see all companies and their vessels with their achieved distances.
-* Not logged in users have almost no point of using this application ( don't be one of them) :)
+* Not logged-in users have almost no point of using this application ( don't be one of them) :)

 # Project Architecture
 - My main project consists of 4 projects strictly connected and depending each other.